-Even Reggie Has Loved Ones: He stops a gang of trolls from hurting some kindergarteners because he had a young niece named Amy staying there.
+Even Reggie Has Loved Ones: He stops a gang of trolls from hurting some kindergartners because he had a young niece named Amy staying there.
 He comforts Amy and make sure she's safe before heading off.

-Everything's Worse with Bees: One episode had the gang dealing with mutated bees.
+Everything's Worse With Bees: One episode had the gang dealing with mutated bees.
 In a surprising twist of fate, Big Ethel saves everyone by dousing the Queen with smoke and commanding the other bees to never come back.